 "He recalled him as a big man who stood out because of the scar across his face (which was the result of a dueling contest as a student), but that he wasn't particularly friendly and he didn't really mix with local people.”

-Skorzeny was allowed temporary visas to stay in Ireland under the proviso that he not travel to Britain.
+Skorzeny was allowed temporary visas to stay in Ireland under the proviso that he would not travel to Britain.

 However, in post-World War II Europe the specter of Nazism and the fear they would once again rise to power caused concern.